genesiscommunitysuccess/docs/docs/01_getting-started/07_use-cases/excel-to-genesis/excel-to-genesis.md

 ```
 You can see the whole file [here](/getting-started/use-cases/excel-to-genesis/Files/guide-5).
 #### Field types
 The fields are automatically sampled by the command to allocate a type.
-If it is not sure, it allocates the field as STRONG.
+If it is not sure, it allocates the field as `STRING`.
 Most of these will be correct, but you will need to handle exceptions.
 #### Long names and illegal characters
 Note that our example contains some long field names.
 Ideally, these should be shortened before the conversion process, but these long field names still work.
 Illegal characters in field names have been automatically converted.
 You can see here that the **%** sign has twice been changed to PERCENT in this field name.